 CHS is monitoring this fast-evolving pandemic and working closely with all levels of public health authorities to reduce the risk of transmission.
 Any changes to public health directives will drive our immediate action to ensure the safety of our staff and clients.

-Since CHS launched its virtual operations at the end of March so that we could continue meeting the needs of our clients, we have been able to deliver over 150,000 virtual appointments!
+Since CHS launched its virtual operations at the end of March 2020, we have been able to deliver more than 230,000 virtual appointments!
 Some of our virtual counselling milestones include:

 - More than 180 jobs secured for our clients